 Introduction

-Every major technological shift creates a new generation of companies.
+Every major tech shift creates a new kind of company.

 AI-Native Businesses.

-Unlike traditional companies that add AI features to existing products and workflows, AI-native businesses are built around AI from day one.
-Their operations, products, customer interactions, and decision-making processes are designed with artificial intelligence at their core.
+Unlike firms that bolt AI onto old products and workflows, AI-native firms are built around AI from day one.
+Their work, products, client touchpoints, and decisions all treat AI as core.

-In this article, we'll explore what AI-native businesses are, why they are growing rapidly, and how founders can position themselves for success in the age of AI.
+In this article, we explain what AI-native businesses are, why they are growing, and how founders can prepare for an AI-first market.

 What Is an AI-Native Business?

-An AI-native business is an organization that uses Artificial Intelligence as a foundational component of its operations and products.
+An AI-native business uses AI as a base layer of its work and products.

-It is integrated into the company's core structure.
+It is built into the company's core structure.

 Examples include: